Changissnz/selfinterest/README.md

 to yield answers in the veins of probability or answers that are imprecise due to their reliance on metaphorical reasoning.
-One whose self-interest operates under fear is equivalently, one that has decided to de-emphasize their faculty of reason to proceed by their preferred answer.
+One whose self-interest operates under fear is equivalently, one that has decided to de-emphasize their faculty of reason to proceed by their original answer.
 The example of the emotive body that is fear makes for a comprehensive discussion on the vulnerabilities of those that operate purely on their self-interest without the guardrails of default reasoning, the only surefire class of decision-making that can yield replicable and rationalizable